 Websites For Finding Quality Gently Used Clothing

 ThredUp was the first consignment clothing website I tried.
 I have ordered from ThredUp several more times since and have been happy with all my orders.
-The have clothing for boys and girls from infancy through the childhood years.
+They have clothing for boys and girls from infancy through the childhood years.
 Teenage clothes for girls.
 Maternity clothes and women’s clothes.
 You also start your account with a $10 credit when you sign up through my referral link.

 Swap.com resells woman’s, men’s, baby, children, and maternity clothing.
-I have yet to use the site but the selection looks great. the prices look fairly reasonable and Swap.com has a resale program too, so if you are looking to unload some clothing and want a bit of cash in return you might want to check out Swap.com.
+I have yet to use the site, but the selection looks great.
+The prices seem fairly reasonable, and Swap.com has a resale program too, so if you are seeking to unload some clothing and want a bit of cash in return, you ought to check out Swap.com.

-Schoola is a fairly new consignment clothing website where 40% of the proceeds fund schools (you can even pick the school you want the proceeds from your sale to go to) .
+Schoola is a relatively new consignment clothing website where 40% of the proceeds fund schools (you can even pick the school you want the proceeds from your sale to go to).
 They sell clothing for both boys and girls starting from 1 years old to 13+ years old ( the teenage section has both men’s and women’s sizes so adults could shop there too).
 I have ordered from them several times.
 You can get $15 towards your first order when you sign up through my referral link.

 Websites for Thrifty bookworms